 In advance of the 2016 launch, stakeholder feedback was collected at two regionally focused drought outlooks, as well as a listening session on November 4, 2015 at the 6th annual Northwest Climate Conference in Couer d’Alene, ID.
 A background summary of the activities leading up to the launch, partners and stakeholders is here.
 Outcomes from the DEWS development process will be used to develop a strategic plan to direct activities throughout the first two years of the PNW DEWS.

 Activities and Resources to Support Drought Early Warning

-- PNW DEWS Strategic Plan: This plan is under development and will be available during the summer of 2016.
-It will provide a framework of priority actions to further develop and implement the PNW DEWS over the next two years.
+- PNW DEWS Strategic Plan: This plan provides a framework of priority actions to further develop and implement the PNW DEWS over the next two years.

 - SECURE Water Act Report – Reclamation Climate Change and Water 2016: The Department of Interior (DOI), the Bureau of Reclamation and its state and local partners developed a basin-by-basin report that characterizes the impacts of climate change and details adaptation strategies to better protect major river basins in the West.
 The report shows several increased risks to western U.S. water resources in the 21st century including specific chapters on the Columbia and Klamath River Basins.